Westmorland: County of Westmorland

-At the time of Domesday Book in 1086, the county did not exist; half was considered to form part of Yorkshire and the other half as part of Scotland.
+At the time of Domesday Book in 1086, the county did not exist; half was considered to form part of Yorkshire and the other half part of Scotland.
 Before 1226, the Barony of Kendal was part of the Honour of Lancaster while the Barony of Westmorland was part of the Earldom of Carlisle, the latter became Cumberland and was part of Scotland at times.

 Both baronies became a single county of Westmorland in 1226/7.
 Neighbouring Lancashire was also formed at this time.
 Appleby was the historic county town, having been chartered in 1179.
-It was a parliamentary borough from 1295-1832, and incorporated by letters patent in 1574.
+It was a parliamentary borough from 1295–1832, and incorporated by letters patent in 1574.

 Geography

-The historic county boundaries are with Cumberland to the north, County Durham and Yorkshire to the east, and Lancashire to the south and west.
-Windermere forms part of the western border with Lancashire north of the sands, and Ullswater part of the border with Cumberland.
-The highest point of the county is Helvellyn at 3117 ft.
+Westmorland bordered Cumberland to the north, County Durham and Yorkshire to the east, and Lancashire to the south and west.
+Windermere formed part of the western border with Lancashire north of the sands, and Ullswater part of the border with Cumberland.
+The highest point of the county is Helvellyn, at 3117 ft.
 According to the 1831 census the county covered an area of 485990 acre.